-- name The name to give the layer. - after The name of the layer to place the new one after. - use\spatial\hash If creating a new sprite list, selects whether to enable spatial hashing. - sprite\list If a sprite list is passed via this argument, it will be used instead of creating a new one.
+- name The name to give the layer. - after The name of the layer to place the new one after. - use_spatial_hash If creating a new sprite list, selects whether to enable spatial hashing. - sprite_list If a sprite list is passed via this argument, it will be used instead of creating a new one.

-'''

-add_sprite_list_before(name: str, before: str, use_spatial_hash: bool = False, sprite_list: SpriteList | None = None) \rightarrow None
+add_sprite_list_before(name: str, before: str, use_spatial_hash: bool = False, sprite_list: SpriteList | None = None) \rightarrow None Add a sprite list to the scene with the specified name before another SpriteList.

-'''